Why Google Reviews Aren’t the Best Way to Find a Therapist (and What to Do Instead)

 Google reviews and testimonials are not the same thing.

-• A Google review is a public rating posted on a third-party platform.
-If a therapist asks someone to leave a Google review, whether a client, friend, or family member, it still qualifies as solicited social proof and raises ethical red flags.
+A Google review is a public rating posted on a third-party platform.
+If a therapist asks someone to leave a Google review, whether a client, friend, or family member, it still qualifies as solicited social proof and can raise ethical questions.
+Again, people can use their free will to leave a review at any time.

 What the NBCC Code of Ethics Says (for NCCs)